jh83/jh83.github.io/_posts/2021-05-25-axis-thingsboard-peoplecounting-part4.markdown

 [![GO]({{ BASE_PATH }}/assets/images/axis-thingsboard-peoplecounting-part4/map.png)]({{ BASE_PATH }}/assets/images/axis-thingsboard-peoplecounting-part4/map.png)

-When clicking a building (we only have one in this example), a new dashboard popups in which I have added some charts and cards to display statistics on the data we received from the devices, and data that we created thru the rule chains.
+When clicking a building (we only have one in this example), a new dashboard popup is displayed in which I have added some charts and cards to display statistics on the data we received from the devices, and data that we created thru the rule chains.

 This dashboard also shows if devices are online/offline based on their LWT MQTT message.
 It shows Occupancy graphs as well as graphs for when occupancy was above the maximum allowed number.